SubbalakshmiC/CCNA-1/CCNA_Sam.md

 	* PAT, using a single inside global address, but many ports to allow many internal users to communicate on the internet.
 This is achieved using port numbers to manage sessions.
 * To configure NAT use `ip nat outside` to state that the interface being configured is the outside interface. `ip nat inside` is used to mark an internal interface.
 * When configuring static NAT use `ip nat pool *NAME* (range start) (range end) netmask`, then configure a ACL for the internal network & finish with `ip nat inside source list 1 pool *NAME*`
+* To troubleshoot NAT:
+	* `show ip nat translation`
+	* `show nat statistics`
+	* `show access-lists`
+	* `show ip route`
+	* `debug *THING*` *BE CAREFUL.
+RESOURCE HEAVY.*

 ## Module 3: Summary Challenge

 ## Module 4: Building a Medium-Sized Network
 ### Implementing VLANs and Trunks
+* Virtual LANs (VLANs) can be used to:
+	* Segment a network.
+	* Allow a network to be more flexible.
+	* Secure a network better.
+* By segmenting a network into VLANs, the number of broadcast domains is increased, This can help to reduce network overheads.
+* logical groups of addresses can be separated to act as if they are on their own LANs.
+* As a network increases more switches may be added to a VLAN, it may even span over multiple sites.
+* 'normal' ports on a switch are called access ports, and may only be configured to work on a single VLAN.
+* 'trunking' ports can be used to link switches and are able to be configured to work with multiple VLANs.
+These trunk ports are configured to pass any network traffic intended to go to VLANs found on other switches.
+* The command `switchport mode (mode)` can be used to change the mode of these ports.
+* Trunking ports are non-physical and can be configured on any port.
+* An extra field within an ethernet frame is inserted between Source Address and Type, called VLAN Tag.
+This is added as data leaves a switch through a trunk and is used to help with finding the correct destination at the other end of the trunk.
+This is IEEE standard 801.1Q or DOT1Q.
+This is a 32 bit field.
+* The tag fields are:
+	* Type (16 Bits) - This is set to 0x8100 to show an 801.1Q tagged frame.
+	* Priority (3 Bits) - The priority level of the frame
+	* Flag (1 Bit) - if this is 1 the MAC address format is non-canonical, if this is 0 then the MAC format is canonical.
+	* VLAN ID (12 Bits) - Used to identify the VLAN that the frame is intended for.
+ * The Standard VLAN range is 1 to 1000, and the Extended Range is 1006 to 4094.

 ### Routing between VLANs